Home Assistant Integrations Guide - Connect Every Device

 Home Assistant integrations allow you to connect virtually any smart home device or cloud service to a single, local automation platform.
-Whether you are adding ZigBee sensors, Wi-Fi cameras, smart plugs, or lighting systems, Home Assistant provides a unified interface for control, automations, and energy monitoring.
+Whether you're adding ZigBee sensors, Wi-Fi cameras, smart plugs, or lighting systems, Home Assistant provides a unified interface for control, automations, and energy monitoring.

 What Are Home Assistant Integrations?